Released on May 2, 2025

 "a mix of dreamy introspection and quiet strength...
 Carriers have this magical ability to turn raw emotion into sound." — Cincinnati City Beat's Artists to Watch in 2025

-Today, Carriers — the project helmed by Cincinnati, Ohio’s Curt Kiser — announces Every Time I Feel Afraid, their debut album for Brassland due out May 2.
+Carriers — the project helmed by Cincinnati, Ohio’s Curt Kiser — released Every Time I Feel Afraid, their debut album for Brassland on May 2, 2025.
 It’s a project that reckons with the realities and hardships of a life spent running down a dream; a cosmic swirl of heartland hallucinations, motorik Americana, and plainspoken poeticism in the vein of Tom Petty or Amen Dunes; the sound of a dreamer faced with a put-up or shut-up moment, and delivering.

 During the fall 2024 NFL season, the Cincinnati Bengals tapped him to play a set during a Monday Night Football game.
 He and his dad ("trust me, he shreds”) rocked out in front of 60,000 fans.
 Shake It!
 Records, one of the Queen City’s most beloved local vinyl shops, is working with Carriers on a series of special vinyl LPs.
 John Curley of Cincinnati alt-rock legends The Afghan Whigs recorded Now Is The Time For Loving Me, Yourself & Everyone Else at his studio.
 And, finally the Carriers project recently signed to Brassland, an esteemed Brooklyn label co-founded by one of Cincinnati’s most renowned 21st century cultural exports, The National.
 (That band’s drummer Bryan Devendorf contributed to Curt’s last LP and, in return, Curt did session work on The National’s pair of 2023 albums.)